matthewhall/react-use-css-breakpoints/README.md

 # use-css-breakpoints

+> React hook to use breakpoints defined in your CSS.

 ## Why?

 There are other breakpoint hooks out there which are great, but my only gripe with them is that you are often forced to define your breakpoints in two different places: in your CSS and also in your JS.
 Not a massive deal, but (if I can) I like to keep things a little tidier and remove that duplication.